daironreijna/Weather-Outlook-Dashboard/assets/Accessibility Testing and Inclusive Design.md

 - [Accessibility Inspector in Firefox Developer Tools](https://firefox-source-docs.mozilla.org/devtools-user/accessibility_inspector/)
 - [Web Content Accessibility Guidelines (WCAG) - Decision Tree](https://www.w3.org/WAI/tutorials/images/decision-tree/)

-By prioritizing accessibility testing and inclusive design, you're fostering a web that empowers everyone to engage, interact, and experience digital content without limitations.
-Your commitment to accessibility aligns with industry standards, legal requirements, and, most importantly, the principles of digital equality.
+By prioritizing accessibility testing and inclusive design, together we're fostering a web that empowers everyone to engage, interact, and experience digital content without limitations.
+Our commitment to accessibility aligns with industry standards, legal requirements, and, most importantly, the principles of digital equality.

-Remember, every step you take toward accessibility is a step toward a more inclusive future.
+Remember, every step taken toward accessibility is a step toward a more inclusive future.